Creating a Social Media Marketing Plan for Educational Institutions

 What is a social media marketing plan?

 A social media marketing plan is like a vision and mission document of what you plan to achieve through your social media efforts.
 It broadly contains goals and objectives to be achieved in a given admission cycle through efforts made on social networks.
-This could be for lead generation, final admission conversions or simply brand building.
-A typical social media marketing plan would include itemized listing of your social media activities along with the desired campaign objective for each activity and the budget allocated for the same.
+This could be for lead generation, final admission conversions or simply a brand building.
+A typical social media marketing plan would include an itemized listing of your social media activities along with the desired campaign objective for each activity and the budget allocated for the same.
 It allows you to integrate all your social media scheduling and monitoring from one strategic document.

 This plan should start with an assessment of your current status on social platforms; its strengths and weaknesses.
-Next, identify goals and objectives to be achieved in the near future and the platforms / tools you want to leverage for reaching there.
+Next, identify goals and objectives to be achieved in the near future and the platforms/tools you want to leverage for reaching there.
 Your campaign goals and objectives should be specific, realistic and more importantly, easily measurable.
 Avoid being vague at any stage.
 The plan will guide your actions.

 Now let us understand these steps in detail to write a social media marketing plan.